Oceanus, god of river Okeanos

 Famous islands and shores of Oceanus

 Most known island was the Elysian fields or island of the blessed.
 It was a place where the souls of extraordinary mortals went and it was believed to be along the shore of deep swirling Oceanus somewhere in the underworld.
-Another known island was the Sarpedon which was a home of the Gorgons, surrounded by Oceanus.
-It was near Erythia and the Garden of Hesperides.
+Another known island was the rocky island Sarpedon which was, according to the fragment 21 of Greek Epic Cycle, a home of the Gorgons, including Medusa.
+The other two islands were Erythia and Hesperia.
 Erythia was the red sunset isle, home of the giant Geryon, where Heracles went in one of his labors and had to acquire the giant's cattle.
-Garden of Hesperides, controlled by Hera, was known as Hesperia or the evening isle in far west of the world.
+Hesperia was the the evening isle in far west of the world, mostly known for its famous Garden of Hesperides which was controlled by Hera.

 In the northern stream of Oceanus, beyond northern mountains, was the land of Hyperboreans.
 They were a blessed race, sacred to Apollo who came to live there during winter time.
 It is said that people there lived a long life, free of wars and diseases in the realm of eternal spring.
 In the southern shores of Oceanus, from the farthest east to the farthest west, was the land of Ethiopians.